marknelsonengineer/empire/API_DESIGN.md

     modeled.
   - Schedule a design review with some of the original authors.
 Maybe advertise on LinkedIn or fiverr
+  - Find compile-time constants in the Empire IV .h files and bring them into our constants library

 ## Empire IV Functionality Changed in Empire V